KnutZuidema/reddit-observer/README.md

 # reddit-observer

 An app for observing Subreddits on Reddit for keywords.
-If a keyword is mentioned in a comment, that mention will be saved in a SQLite3 database along with some meta information.
+If a keyword is mentioned in a comment, that mention will be saved to a SQLite3 database alongside some meta information.

 It also comes with a small Flask web-app for displaying found content